tytydraco/yessleep/out/Tony_spoke_very_highly_of_himself.md

 I shoved my hands in my pockets and walked fast toward the Cherokee.
 For some reason, I didn’t want anyone to see me running.
 Halfway there, an old lady with a walker reached out and grabbed my arm.
 "You’ve got to be careful with that house," she said.

 I glanced over my shoulder.
 I could still see the house.
-I didn’ t want to stop here.
+I didn’t want to stop here.
 "Why is that, ma’am?"
 I asked.

 "Well, it’s yellow," she said.
 "But it’s also green."